springfall2008/batpred/docs/customisation.md

 ## Manual control

 In some cases you may want to override Predbat's planned behaviour and make a decision yourself.
 One way to achieve this is to put Predbat into read-only mode using **switch.predbat_set_read_only**.
-When going to read only mode the inverter will be put back to the default settings and then you should control it yourself using GivTCP or the App.
+When going to read only mode the inverter will be put back to the default settings and you should then control it yourself using GivTCP or the App appropriate to your inverter.

 A better alternative in some cases is to tell Predbat what you want it to do using the manual force features:

 You can force the battery to be charged within a 30 minute slot by using the **select.predbat_manual_charge** selector.
-Pick the 30 minute slot you wish to charge in and Predbat will change the plan to charge in the selected slot.
+Pick the 30 minute slot you wish to charge in, and Predbat will change the plan to charge in the selected slot.
 You can select multiple slots by using the drop down menu more than once.
 When Predbat updates the plan you will see the slots picked to be charging slots in the current value of this selector, and annotated in the [Predbat HTML plan](predbat-plan-card.md#displaying-the-predbat-plan) with an upside down 'F' symbol.